 We used a pastiche painter with many years experience to re-create Fyvie castle’s most famous painting by Pompeo Batoni.
 Spot the subtle new details added, such as the Goddess Roma holding a contactless card, and of course the contactless reader, painted using 18th century brush strokes, in the hand of William Gordon himself.
 Scottish workers in high-vis were also hidden in details of the painting - helping with the renovation of the Colosseum.
 Once completed, toner was added by specialists at the British Association of Paintings Conservator-Restorers, to ‘un-restore’ the painting, matching the craft of the original.
 Visitors will be able to tap the painting to donate £2.

-This replica sits just a few rooms away from its original.
 The Castle receives 57,000 visitors a year.
 Plan your visit.

 “Like all charities, we face a significant fundraising challenge as cash donations have fallen sharply in recent years.
-This initiative could not come at a more crucial time and will enable us to accept contactless donations at our sites for the first time.” - Simon Skinner, Chief Executive at the National Trust for Scotland
+This initiative could not come at a more crucial time and will enable us to accept contactless donations at our sites for the first time.”- Simon Skinner, Chief Executive at the National Trust for Scotland

 The National Trust for Scotland is the charity that celebrates and protects Scotland’s heritage.
 Every day, the hundreds of thousands of members, donors, volunteers and staff at the charity help to protect Scotland’s natural and national treasures for us all to enjoy.

 - 38 gardens and designed landscapes,

 - 400 islands and islets,